dinazaber/Desolate-Delivery/README.md

 # 🏟️ Moral Scarcity
 A high-performance, low-poly combat arena game built in **Godot 4**.

-## 🚀 The Vision
+## 💡 The Vision
+Make a career of gladiator in setting which combines post apocalypse, desert and ancient civillizaztions.
 This project focuses on extreme optimization, targeting stable 60+ FPS runtime result on low-end mobile and PC devices.
 Absolutely free for everyone and made for educational purposes.
 Also, you are free to use every part of this project as you wish.
 What we are planing to add:
 1) Infinite gameplay
 2) Access to more arenas based on player's progression
-3) Turn based combat system including fire and cold weapons in different types
+3) Turn based combat system including ranged and meele weapons of different types
 4) Random generation

 ---